Dev-Chinwe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(14) Script 14: To create a script that changes group file (15) Script 15: To create a script that change owner and group (16) Script 16: To create a scipt that creates symbolic link
+(14) Script 14: To create a script that changes group file (15) Script 15: To create a script that change owner and group (16) Script 16: To create a scipt that creates symbolic link (17) Script 17: To create a script that changes owner